-I’ve had the privilege to visit this church in Israel twice, once while on an educational leaders’ tour with some other Canadian leaders and once as part of a CCO staff pilgrimage.
-The Church of the Annunciation is built on the historical and archaeological site of Mary’s home – Mary the mother of Jesus.
+I’ve had the privilege to visit this church in Israel twice: once while on an educational leaders’ tour with some other Canadian leaders, and once as part of a Catholic Christian Outreach (CCO) staff pilgrimage.
+The Church of the Annunciation is built on the archaeological site of what is considered to be Mary’s home – Mary the mother of Jesus.

-Why is Mary’s home one of my favorite places?
+Why is Mary’s home one of my favourite places?

 Oral tradition affirms that it was in Mary’s home that the Annunciation took place.
 It was here that the angel Gabriel appeared to her and announced the good news that she would conceive a child who would be called Emmanuel – God with us.

 That’s the reason why this crypt chapel is such a wonderful place and is one of my favourite places in the world.
-It is amazing to be able to be physically present in such a profound place.
+It is amazing to be able to be present at the place where God took on our human nature.